Datadog MCP server

 pnpm watch # for development with auto-rebuild

-To use with Claude Desktop, add the server configuration to your claude_desktop_config.json file:
+To use this MCP server with Claude Desktop, add it to your claude_desktop_config.json file:

 {